• Skip to primary navigation

 These were easy and fun!
 I just frosted cupcakes in white and then stuck M&M's around the edges in a ring.

 Make sure you buy a decent-sized bag of M&M's if you're doing more than five cupcakes.
-You'
+You end up using more than you'd think!

 7 OLYMPIC THEMED GAMES & EVENTS